 Here’s another one for the musicians out there.
 Again focusing on the absorbent nature of the rolling paper, it can be used for absorbing the moisture that accumulates between the keypads and joints (particularly on the flute or oboe).

 Payers of wind instruments have also been known to place a folded rolling paper over their front or bottom teeth to prevent their lips from being cut.
-This is due to the large amount of pressure the clarinet exerts on their lips.
+This is due to a large amount of pressure the clarinet exerts on their lips.

-We have just touched on the tip of the ice berg in terms of the quantity of different alternative uses a pack of rolling papers are really capable of.
+We have just touched on the tip of the iceberg in terms of the quantity of different alternative uses a pack of rolling papers are really capable of.